Arizona mayors slam Ducey edict keeping golf courses open

 Mayors of five different cities, including Tucson and Flagstaff, sent Republican Gov. Doug Ducey a letter saying his executive order should not have included golf courses and payday lenders in the definition of “essential services” that cannot be shut down in response to the outbreak.
 They also requested a statewide moratorium on evictions and foreclosures.

+Ducey agreed to pause evictions for 120 days for renters who are quarantining or struggling from the economic fallout.
+To qualify, renters must provide documentation that they’ve been ordered to quarantine, have a health condition that leaves them vulnerable or suffered a substantial income loss.
+They’ll also have to acknowledge in writing that their lease terms haven’t changed.

-Ducey on Monday outlined an expansive list of essential services and that cities and counties are prohibited from shuttering.
+On Monday, Ducey outlined an expansive list of essential services that cities and counties are prohibited from shuttering.
 His action came after mayors took the lead in closing bars and gyms and prohibiting dine-in service at restaurants.

-RELATED: Gov. Ducey issues order to delay evictions for renters impacted by coronavirus pandemic

-Patrick Ptak, a spokesman for Ducey, sidestepped questions about why golf courses were on the list.
+Patrick Ptak, a spokesman for Ducey, sidestepped questions about why the list includes the state’s estimated 300 golf courses.
 “This order is about protecting public health and preserving critical financial lifelines for many communities across our state,” he said in an email.

 Ducey was initially criticized by Democrats, including U.S. Sen. Kyrsten Sinema, for only ordering the closures of schools but seeming to drag his feet on businesses.
 The governor later adopted his own restrictions on businesses in all counties with confirmed COVID-19 cases.